 Don’t jump on the multiple listings bandwagon

-We often get asked if it's better to focus on multiple listings.
-So we answer the question: What should suppliers consider when picking what to list?
+We often get asked if it's better to hedge your bets with multiple G-Cloud listings or focus on one.
+So we look at what suppliers should consider when picking what to list.

-With G-Cloud 12 opening for supplier applications very soon, suppliers should now be getting everything in order to get listed (or relisted if they already use the framework!).
-With many suppliers on the framework having services on G-Cloud adding up way into the double digits – suppliers need to ask themselves if they’re creating unnecessary work.
-In this blog, we’ve taken a look at why suppliers shouldn’t just copy the big companies in submitting lots of services – and should put the effort into making fewer exceptional ones, rather than a lot of mediocre ones!
+G-Cloud 13 suppliers should be getting everything in order now that the framework is open to applications.
+With many having services on G-Cloud adding up way into the double digits – suppliers need to ask themselves if they’re creating unnecessary work.
+In this blog, we’ve taken a look at why suppliers shouldn’t just copy the big companies in submitting lots of services.
+They should channel this effort into making fewer exceptional ones, rather than a lot of mediocre ones!

 Don’t over-do it

 It’s also down to how much time and resources a supplier might have.
-With G-Cloud 12, Service Definitions are going to become mandatory for each service listed.
+Service Definitions became mandatory from G-Cloud 12 onward.
 These are multiple page documents going into more depth about the service, and what buyers can expect.
-These take a fair bit of time to get right and are a very important part of a suppliers listing.
-Completing one of these are multiple listings, if you’re stretched for time and resources, can be a big ask.
+Every listing requires one, but they take a fair bit of time to get right.
+It’ll be a big task if a supplier has multiple listings, especially if resources are limited.

 How should I list?

-Suppliers need to focus down on the key services they provide to the public sector – and put these into their service listings.
+Suppliers need to focus on the key services they provide to the public sector and put these into their service listings.
 As we said, suppliers can put their services in different Lots and make sure they’re covering the scope.
 However, they need to spend time looking at competitors and how they can be found in searches.
-After all, with the prospect of buyers being able to directly award to competent and lowest price suppliers if they come up as the only supplier, it’s definitely worth spending the time on.
+After all, with the possibility of direct award if you filter as the only supplier in a buyer’s search, it’s definitely worth spending the time on.